Ph.D., Tulane University

 Dattilo, B. F., R. L. Freeman, T. Gerke, C. E. Brett, P. I. McLaughlin,T. J. Schramm, D. L. Meyer, A. Morse* and M. Mason.
 2013.
 From lagerstatte to lag: Preliminary bedding-scale taphonomic and geochemical analysis of phosphate distribution in the Cincinnatian.
 Geological Society of America, Abstracts with Programs

 Hassan, C.B.S.I., C. E. Schwalbach, C. E. Brett,J. R. Thomka, R. L. Freeman, and D. M. Haneberg-Diggs, 2012.
-Ghosts of vanished shell beds: Taphonomic and stratigraphic implications of an Upper Ordovician (450-455 million years old) bryozoan bonanza on a bivalve shell pavement, Central Kentucky.
-International Geoscience Programme (IGCP) Project 591 2nd Annual Meeting, Abstracts Volume, p.
+Ghosts of vanished shell beds: Taphonomic and stratigraphic implications of an Upper Ordovician (450-455 million years old) bryozoan bonanza on a bivalve shell pavement, Central Kentucky.Proceedings of the 2nd IGCP 591 Annual Meeting, p.
 18

 Freeman, R. L., B. F. Dattilo, A. Morse*, M. Blair*, B. A. Utesch*, S. Felton, and J. Pojeta, Jr. 2012.
 The brachiopod trap: What their oldest (Upper Ordovician, Ohio) failed escape burrows tell us about the evolution of burrowing in lingulids.
 Geological Society of America, Abstracts with Programs, 44(5), 18.

 Ethington, R. L., J. F. Miller, B. F. Dattilo, and R. L. Freeman.
 2012.
 Conodont biostratigraphy across a conformable Sauk-Tippecanoe megasequence boundary, western central Utah.
 Geological Society of America, Abstracts with Programs, 44(5), 1.